Beware of Delayed Car Accident Injuries

 A car accident can quite literally turn your world upside down.
 Many of the injuries we discussed can result in long recovery periods, meaning that getting medical help right away is crucial for the integrity of your personal injury case and your overall well being.

-If you were injured in a car accident, you need a lawyer you can trust to handle your case for you.
-At Wettermark Keith, we founded our law firm with one simple goal––to help people injured by the wrongful conduct of others.
+If you were injured in a car accident, you need a car accident lawyer you can trust to handle your case for you.
+At Wettermark Keith, we founded our personal injury law firm with one simple goal––to help people injured by the wrongful conduct of others.
 Call us today, and we’ll take care of the rest.